MaximStovba/MaximStovba/README.md

 ### 👨‍💻: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a Software Engineer and contributing to Frontend and Backend for building web applications.

 - 🌱 Exploring technical content writing.

-- ⚡ In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time, I read tech articles.

 - 📫 How to reach me: maxim.stovba@gmail.com